 git log.
 In this example we have constructed lets say we wanted to use commit `f` in

-master.
+main.
 First we ensure that we are working on the

 git checkout main